-It was difficult to conclusively assess the scientific soundness of the RSM from the information provided by the District.
+It was difficult to completely assess the scientific soundness of the RSM from the information provided by the SFWMD.
 The draft documentation, referred to as the Theory Manual, did not present a complete cohesive description of the model.
-The model documentation in its current state does not provide adequate coverage of the equations solved by the model and the numerical techniques used, and extensive descriptions of validation examples were not provided.
-However, a large amount of supporting information in the form of journal articles, unpublished (white) papers, and online documents was provided and/or identified for panel use and, based on this information, the panel has made an attempt to assess the scientific soundness of the model.
+The model documentation in its current draft state does not provide adequate coverage of the equations solved by the model and the numerical techniques used to affect their solution.
+Extensive descriptions of validation examples were not provided.
+However, a significant amount of supporting information in the form of journal articles, unpublished papers, and online documents was provided and/or identified for panel use.
+Based on this information, the panel attempted to assess the scientific soundness of the model.